 Using SVG Files with Solid & Dashed Score Lines in Cricut Design Space

-When you buy an SVG file for a folded project like a box or card, the file will come with dashed score lines, solid score lines, or both.
+When you buy an SVG file for a folded project like a box or card, the file may come with dashed score lines, solid score lines, or both.

 In this tutorial, I’ll show you when to use each type of score line, and how to work with them in Cricut Design Space.